Sanvitale conspiracy: Background

 The Sanvitale conspiracy was the third plot against the Farnese family in the space of seventy years.
 The first was the successful conspiracy, supported or instigated by Ferrante Gonzaga, of Giovanni Francesco Anguissola, Gianluigi Confalonieri, Agostino Landi and Alessandro, Camillo and Gerolamo Pallavicino to assassinate Pier Luigi Farnese, who was stabbed to death by Anguissola and two hired killers in Piacenza on 10 September 1547.
 The second was the failed conspiracy of Claudio Landi, Prince of Val di Taro, with Giambattista Anguissola and Giammaria and Cammillo Scotti to assassinate Ottavio Farnese, Duke of Parma in 1582, following which Landi lost the Val di Taro to the Farnese, and the other conspirators lost their heads.

-Barbara Sanseverino was heiress to the fief of Colorno, which her ancestor Roberto Sanseverino, Conte di Caiazzo had received from Francesco Sforza in 1458.
-She had married on 6 September 1564, in her fifteenth year, Giberto IV Sanvitale, Duca di Sala, and following his death in 1585 had obtained from Ottavio Farnese a decree that allowed her to pass Colorno to their only son Girolamo Sanvitale.
+Barbara Sanseverino had been in contention with the Farnese.
+She was heiress to the fief of Colorno, which her ancestor Roberto Sanseverino, Conte di Caiazzo had received from Francesco Sforza in 1458.
+She had married on 6 September 1564, in her fifteenth year, Giberto IV Sanvitale, Duke of Sala, and following his death in 1585 had obtained from Ottavio Farnese a decree that allowed her to pass Colorno to their only son Girolamo Sanvitale.
 In the early 1600s this was contested by Ranuccio Farnese on the grounds that the fief could not pass by maternal succession.
 He claimed Colorno, and sent troops to occupy it.

+Outcome

+In the spring of 1611, Alfonso II Sanvitale, count of Fontanellato, was arrested near Reggio Emilia for the murder of his wife Silvia Visdomini.
+One of his servants, under torture, revealed details of a larger plot against the Farnese.
+The plan was to use the opportunity of the baptism of Ranuccio's son, where nearly all the family would be gathered, to exterminate the Farnese.
+These revelations led to the arrest of: